carpentries/instructor-training/_episodes/02-practice-learning.md

 ### The power (and limitations) of analogies
 Some mental models can be succinctly summarized by comparison to something else that is more universally understood.
-In education, gardening analogies are pervasive because they rapidly convey characteristics that can otherwise be difficult to explain.
 Good analogies can be extraordinarily useful when teaching, because they draw upon an existing mental model to fill in another, speeding learning and making a memorable connection.
 However, all analogies have limitations!
 If you choose to use an analogy, be sure its usefulness outweighs its potential to generate misconceptions.

 > ## Analogy Brainstorm
 >
 > 1. Think of an analogy to explore.
 Perhaps you have a favorite that relates to your area of professional interest, or a hobby.
-Or, maybe you would like to
+If
-> explore the comparison of a teacher to a gardener.
+> you prefer to work with an example, consider this common analogy from education: "teaching is like gardening."
 > 2. Share your analogy with a partner or group.
 (If you have not yet done so, be sure to take a moment to introduce yourself, first!)
 What does your analogy
 > convey about the topic?
 How is it useful?
 In what ways is it wrong?
 > This activity should take about 5 minutes.
 {: .challenge}

 A mental model may be represented as a collection of concepts and facts, connected by relationships.
-While this is not the way we naturally conceive such models in our brains, it is a useful way of exploring, characterizing, and communicating their key features.
 The mental model of an expert in any given subject will be far larger and more complex than that of a novice, including both more concepts and more detailed and numerous relationships.
 However, **both may be perfectly useful** in certain contexts.